 Though too much conflict on a team can hurt performance, certain types of opposing views can be beneficial, according to a study published in the Journal of Applied Psychology.

-Teams with one employee who is able to subtly present an opposing view perform better than teams with members who all agree, the research found.
+Teams that have one member who can subtly present an opposing view perform better than teams made of members who all agree, the research found.

-"A devil's advocate in a team can help team members to more deeply process information, Lindred Greer, one of the study's authors and a professor of organizational behavior at Stanford Graduate School of Business, told Business News Daily.
+"A devil's advocate in a team can help team members to more deeply process information," Lindred Greer, one of the study's authors and a professor of organizational behavior at the Stanford Graduate School of Business, told Business News Daily.
 "When someone presents an alternative perspective, it encourages members to consider other angles of a problem, to think more deeply about their own views and perhaps to be stimulated to explore solutions they would not have considered before."

-In the end, the devil's advocate helps teams improve the depth and quality of their communication processes, and the quality of their eventual performance outcomes, Greer said.
+In the end, the devil's advocate helps teams improve the depth and quality of their communication processes and the quality of their eventual performance outcomes, Greer said.
 The key is in how the opposing opinion is presented and perceived by the other team members.
 If the devil's advocate can present his or her rival thoughts in a carefully constructed way, the diverging opinion isn't seen as a conflict, Greer said.

 "Once conflicts become personal and emotional, people become irrational, are distracted and can't process information fully," Greer said.
-"Therefore, it's critical for a devil's advocate to present a divergent opinion in a way that people will not take personally or emotionally – that they will hear it simply as a different piece of information, or as a nonthreatening alternative way to view solutions to their task."
+"Therefore, it's critical for a devil's advocate to present a divergent opinion in a way that people will not take personally or emotionally – that they will hear it simply as a different piece of information or as a nonthreatening alternative way to view solutions to their task."